NicholasTanWeiHong/algo-trading-with-natgas-futures/README.md

-# Algorithmic Trading with Henry Hub Natural Gas Physical Futures
+# Algorithmic Trading with Natural Gas Physical Futures

 This project utilizes the 'quantstrat' package in R to backtest a simple SMA-Crossover + RSI Mean-Reversion Strategy on Natural Gas Futures.